Kiwari-Labs/kiwari-labs-contracts/CONTRIBUTING.md

 ```

 > [!IMPORTANT]
-> require at least 4GB of RAM, to run all the test coverage.
+> require more than 4GB of RAM, to run all the test coverage.